kokulanK/Expernetic-Data-Challenge/README.md

 AI tools (Claude, ChatGPT) were used throughout this assignment for code review, debugging, and drafting analytical narrative — consistent with Expernetic's stated AI usage policy.
 Full disclosure (tools used, AI-assisted sections, key prompts, validation steps, and rejected suggestions) is documented in **Appendix A of the PDF report**.

 ---

-## Notes Before You Push

-A few things worth tightening before this goes live on GitHub, since I don't have visibility into your actual folder layout or repo state:

-- **Folder names**: I guessed `frontend/`, `backend/`, `reports/`, `outputs/` — swap these for your real top-level folders so the tree above isn't fiction.
-- **Frontend/backend stack labels**: I described the deployment generically (React/Vite + API) based on the Vercel/Render split — confirm the actual frameworks if you want them named specifically (e.g. if it's Streamlit-on-Render instead of a custom API, that changes the wording).
-- **Credentials**: Confirm no Drive paths, API keys, or personal tokens are hardcoded anywhere in the notebook before pushing (Section 13 reads from Colab Secrets — good — but double-check nothing else leaked in during dev).
-- **Report PDF**: Make sure it's actually committed under whatever path you reference in the README.

-Happy to redo the structure/stack section once you confirm the real layout — just paste your repo's actual top-level folder names.